8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220615/content.md

 Having said that, I’d like to start getting into the multi-factor fund.
 So, next paycheck I’ll probably go the full amount in the multi-factor fund and then continue purchasing the dip using the rules in my [personal budget](/experiences/finances/personal-budget/#spending-savings).

+With all that said, if things keep going as they are, the multi-factor fund will be the only one I can purchase because the other two will be down over 30 percent from their 52 week high.

+It’s probably worth noting that using the 52 week high is somewhat arbitrary and is only used to determine what’s down the most.
+The balance of the portfolio is the primary factor in determining what to purchase.

 ## The plateau

 I mentioned recently that the impact of "all the volatility" of "the market" for me was mainly a plateau.
 Of course, this could all change tomorrow—for better or worse—but, for now, it's a plateau.
 I want to show a bit more than just tell on this one because I think it's an interesting illustration of the power of perspective.